 What is a thread?

-A thread is a stream of execution throughout the process code having its program counter which keeps track of lists of instruction to execute next, system registers which bind its current working variables.
-Threads are also termed as lightweight process.
-A thread uses parallelism which provides a way to improve application performance.
+A thread is a stream of execution throughout the process code, having its program counter, which keeps track of lists of instructions to execute next, and system registers, which bind its current working variables.
+Threads are also termed lightweight processes.
+A thread uses parallelism, which provides a way to improve application performance.

 Major Types of Threads

-Let us take an example where a web browser may have one thread to display images or text while another thread retrieves data from the network.
-Another example can be a word processor that may have a thread for displaying the UI or graphics while a new thread for responding to keystrokes received from the user and another thread is to perform spelling and grammar checking in the background.
-In some cases, a single application may be required to perform several similar tasks.
+For example, a web browser may have one thread to display images or text while another thread retrieves data from the network.
+Another example is a word processor that may have a thread for displaying the UI or graphics, a new thread for responding to keystrokes received from the user, and another thread to perform spelling and grammar checking in the background.
+Sometimes, a single application may be required to complete several similar tasks.

 Advantages / Benefits of Threads in Operating System